-Matthew Weiner is the series creator and executive producer of the critically drama Mad Men, currently in its sixth season on AMC.
-One of television’s most honored series, Mad Men joined an elite group in 2011 when it became only the fourth drama to be awarded four consecutive Emmy Awards for Outstanding Drama Series.
-Additional honors for the series includes; three consecutive Golden Globe Awards for Best Television Drama Series; a Peabody Award; three Producers Guild Awards; four Writers Guild Awards; two BAFTA Awards; five Television Critics Association Awards, including Program of the Year; and being named five years running to AFI’s Top 10 Outstanding Television Programs.
+Matthew Weiner serves as creator, executive producer, writer, and director on the critically acclaimed drama “Mad Men.”
+Since the series premiere in 2007, Mad Men has become one of television’s most honored shows, joining an elite group in 2011 when it became only the fourth drama to be awarded four consecutive Emmy® Awards for Outstanding Drama Series.
+Additional honors for the series include three Golden Globe® Awards for Best Television Drama Series; a Peabody Award; three Producers Guild Awards; four Writers Guild Awards; two BAFTA Awards; five Television Critics Association Awards, including Program of the Year; and being named six years running to AFI’s Top 10 Outstanding Television Programs.

-Since the series premiere in 2007, Weiner has been nominated for a total of 11 Emmys for Outstanding Writing for a Drama Series.
-He won the award for the series pilot, as well as for the second season episode, “Meditations in an Emergency” which he wrote with Kater Gordon, and for the third season episode, “Shut the Door.
-Have a Seat.” which he wrote with Erin Levy.
-Most recently, Weiner won the WGA award for Best Episodic for the season five episode, “The Other Woman,” which he co-wrote with Semi Chellas.
+Weiner has been nominated for a total of 11 Emmy® Awards for Outstanding Writing for a Drama Series.
+He won the award for the series pilot, as well as for the second season episode, “Meditations in an Emergency,” with Kater Gordon, and for the third season episode, “Shut the Door.
+Have a Seat.” with Erin Levy.
+Most recently, Weiner won the Writers Guild Award for Best Episodic Drama for the season five episode “The Other Woman,” with Semi Chellas.

-Before working on The Sopranos, Weiner wrote for various television series, including The Naked Truth, Becker, and Andy Richter Controls the Universe.
-He also wrote and directed the independent feature, What Do You Do All Day?
+Weiner’s additional credits include serving as an executive producer and writer on The Sopranos, and writer on various television comedy series, including The Naked Truth, Becker, and Andy Richter Controls the Universe.